mekowalski/github-pages-with-jekyll/index.md

 * Some things I enjoy like:
   * this and
   * THAT
-* Probaby my two dogs
+* Probably my two dogs
 * My favorite color Yellow
 * Whiskey